maxwolf621/Notes/JavaNote/javanotes/record.md

 }
 ```

+---

-Declaring a no-argument constructor and one with an argument list matching the generated constructor results in a compilation error
+**Declaring a no-argument constructor and one with an argument list matching the generated constructor results in a compilation error**
 ```java
 public record Person(String name, String address) {
     public Person {